Nisschhal/sole-mate/README.md

 ## Learning Outcomes 📚

-Building **SoleMate** provided me, as a beginner, with valuable experience in key technologies and e-commerce functionality.
+Building **SoleMate** provided me, as a full stack developer, with valuable experience in key technologies and e-commerce functionality.

 ### Frontend